SLCC CE Transition Tuition Waiveren Español

 Answer: Yes.
 However, the waiver cannot be awarded until high school graduation is complete.
 So if a student takes a summer class that starts in May and is still in high school, the waiver money will not be received until after the student has officially graduated.

-What if I am planning on serving a mission, entering peace corp, enlisting in the military, or other deferment after high school graduation, will I still qualify?
+Will I still qualify if I am planning on serving a mission, entering peace corp, enlisting in the military, or other deferment after high school graduation?

 Answer: SLCC does not defer scholarships.
-However, if a student doesn't take any classes on campus before leaving on their mission, that student can apply as an incoming freshmen when they return & still be considered for the tuition waiver as if they started SLCC straight out of high school.
+However, if you don't take any classes on campus before leaving on your mission, you can apply as an incoming freshmen when you return & still be considered for the tuition waiver as if you started SLCC straight out of high school.

 If I took my first 3 credits during fall semester of my senior year and am currently enrolled in 3 credits, can I still apply even thought I haven't completed 6 credits yet?

 Answer: Yes.
-When tuition waivers are awarded, they will be contingent on the students completing their six hours with at least a 3.0 GPA.
+When tuition waivers are awarded, they will be contingent on your completing six credit hours with at least a 3.0 GPA.
 This will be checked after grades are posted in the summer.

 Will the tuition waiver cover Technical programs?